abingham/accu-2017-elm-app/README.md

 npm run build
 ```

-If this succeeds, the compiled and web-packed code will be in the `dist`
+If this succeeds, t
+he compiled and web-packed code will be in the `dist`
 directory.

 ## Running the development server